Rheem Water Heater Drain Valve Class Action Settlement

 To receive a settlement payment or other benefit, class members can file a claim online or print the PDF claim form to mail to the settlement administrator.

 Settlement administrator's mailing address: West v.
-Rheem Manufacturing Company and Melet Plastics Inc. c/o CPT Group Inc. PO Box 19504 Irvine, CA 92623
+Rheem Manufacturing Co. and Melet Plastics Inc., c/o CPT Group Inc., PO Box 19504 Irvine, CA 92623

-Claims must be submitted or postmarked by March 20, 2026.
+Class members must submit or postmark their claim by March 20, 2026.

 Is proof required to submit a claim?

-• Documented loss reimbursement claims require proof, which may include dated receipts, invoices, repair technician reports and other records showing repair information and damage.
+• To submit a documented loss reimbursement claim, class members must provide proof, which may include dated receipts, invoices, repair technician reports and other records showing repair information and damage.

 Payout options